IuliiaKonovalova/e-commerce/FEATURES.md

 ![Product Types page](documentation/features/personnel/product_types/product_types.png)

 This page is accessible only to the personnel.
-It has product types table with all product types.
+It has a product types table with all product types.

-It has a title, "Add product type" button, which will redirect the personnel member to the add product type page.
-It also has search field, which allows the admin to search for product types.
+The "Add product type" button has a title, which will redirect the personnel member to the add product type page.
+It also has a search field, which allows the admin to search for product types.

-The main part of the page is dedicated to the product types table.
-Product types table has cards with data on each product type:
+The central part of the page is dedicated to the product types table.
+The product types table has cards with data on each product type:

   - Name;
   - Description;